-from Reuters and The Chicago Tribune:
+Reuters and The Chicago Tribune: from

 In a new lead on Alzheimer's research, Johnson & Johnson is bankrolling a three-year pilot study of people with Down syndrome to identify the early changes that herald dementia, which afflicts up to 75 percent of adults with the condition.